 Autumn is one of the best times of the year to enjoy the nation’s capital in all its glorious colours.
 We’ve come up with some of the best places in London for you to find and enjoy the changing colours, and a few extras along the way.
-So get your hat and scarf, and don’t forget your travel hand cream and lip balm to keep the weather out!
+So get your hat and scarf, and don’t forget to look after those hands.

 Richmond Park has changed little over the centuries, as is soon clear from the abundance of impressive ancient trees, particularly oaks, which have great historic and ecological importance.
 It is Britain’s second largest urban walled park, a Site of Special Scientific Interest and an important wildlife habitat.